-E-Square is a South Africa based school campus with primary, secondary and college education for students in entrepreneurahlp.
-Our Post-IPO plan is to integrate and expand their student courses globally with GeniusU.
+E-Square Education Esquare is a South Africa based school compas with primary, secondary and college education for students in entreprenounting.
+Our Post-IPO plan is to integrine and expand their student course globally with GeniusU.

 \$0.8 M 2020 Pto forms revenue (2% of total)